torblat/filemanager/README.md

 - touch: this command is needed to create a file
   Example:
   > touch 1.txt
-  > this will create the file in the directory you are in
+  > this will create the file in the directory you are in/
   > touch ../1.txt
   > this is an example of creating a file in another directory
 - rm: this command will delete the file
   Example:
    > rm 1.txt
-   > example of deleting a file in your directory
+   > example of deleting a file in your directory/
    > rm ../1.txt
    > example of deleting a file in another directory
 - cd: command to change directory